eksctl-io/eksctl/MAINTAINER.md

 Depending on the complexity of tickets, we want to end up with from 5-10 issues teed up in `Ready for work`.

-- Check in with AWS to see if there are any new features coming out.
+- Check in with AWS to see if there are any new features coming out, check the [container roadmap](https://github.com/aws/containers-roadmap) for new things coming out and create mirror issues in eksctl.
 - Check the `Backlog` column in `eksctl-backlog` to see if anyone has added anything good.
 Move tickets you want into `Ready for work`.
 - Check the issues. `priority/critical` issues should already be in the `Sprint In Progess`